Noddy (TV series)

-Noddy (Noddy in Toyland and The Noddy Shop) is a live-action/animated children's television series based on Enid Blyton's children's book series of the same name featuring the animated episodes from Noddy's Toyland Adventures.
-The show was broadcast from 7 September 1998 to 11 December 1999 and broadcast on TVOntario and CBC Television in Canada.
+Noddy (also known as The Noddy Shop and Noddy in Toyland) is a Canadian live-action/animated children's television series based on Enid Blyton's children's book series of the same name featuring the animated episodes from Noddy's Toyland Adventures.
+Created by Rick Sigglekow of Shining Time Station fame, the show was broadcast from 7 September 1998 to 11 December 1999 and broadcast on TVOntario and CBC Television in Canada and PBS in the United States.

-Plot

-The show starred Sean McCann as Noah Tomten, a former old salt, who now runs an antique shop in Littleton Falls, the NODDY Shop (this stood for "Notions, Oddities, Doodads & Delights of Yesterday").
-His catchphrases included "What in tarnation?!" and "Great Neptune's Ghost!", usually whenever he was excited about something.
-It also starred Jayne Eastwood as his scatterbrained sister, Agatha Flugelschmidt, who runs a hat shop next door to the Noddy Shop.
-Her catchphrases include "Oh, pish posh!", usually after she disagrees with something that someone else said.
+Premise

-The stories in The Noddy Shop mainly centered on three children, Noah's grandchildren, Kate and Truman, and a friend of Kate's named Daniel Johnson, shortened to D.J., who came to play at the shop, and were collected by their (unseen) parents at the end of the day, implying the episodes were set after school, during school holidays or weekends.
+The stories in the Noddy shop (NODDY here being an acronym for Notions, Oddities, Doodads and Delights of Yesterday) centers on siblings Kate and Truman Tomten, who, with their friend Daniel "DJ" Johnson, come to play at their grandfather Noah's vintage toy shop in Littleton Falls, and were collected by their (unseen) parents at the end of the day, implying the episodes were set after school, during school holidays or weekends.

+The toys in the shop are known to come alive when nobody is looking.
 In the second season, Truman gained the ability to talk to the toys in the shop, and Noddy gained a more prominent role in the live action segments, often interacting with the toys and Truman.
 Most of the stories were repeated from the first season with some minor additions, as well as also introducing new stories coming from the fourth and final season of Noddy's Toyland Adventures.

 Most episodes had a moral message, which was conveyed with a Noddy story, usually told by Kate using the Noddy dolls in the shop, which the viewer saw as re-dubbed and re-scored Noddy animations.
 The moral message was also a theme in a song sung by the shop's population of anthropomorphic toys.
 There was sometimes a second song, usually a re enactment of a popular folk tale.
 These songs were written by Nashville-based composer Dennis Scott.